ivoice-tech/example-robot-announcement/README.md

 ## How to build

-The challenge is to build [Restcomm media-core(Spinoco fork)](https://github.com/Spinoco/mediaserver) libs for mediaserver.
-You need to install (mvn install) modules locally:
+1. Build and install (mvn install) [Ivoice robot-sip-server](https://github.com/ivoice-tech/robot-sip-server)
+2. Build and install 2 [media-core](https://github.com/Spinoco/mediaserver) modules:

 - org.mobicents.media.io:rtp
 - org.mobicents.media.resources:player

-We'll write instructions or include libs in nearest future :)
+We'll write instructions or include libs for media-core in the nearest future :)

 ## How to use